LeonamAnjos/media_downloader/README.md

 ### Introduction

-__NUVI__ is a Social Media Analytics company.
-Part of our business is aggregating data from various data sources.
-Your project is to write a software application that aggregates news data and publishes it to Redis.
+This project is a software that aggregates news data and publishes it to Redis.

 ### Getting Started

 This URL (http://bitly.com/nuvi-plz) is an http folder containing a list of zip files.
 Each zip file contains a bunch of xml files.
 Each xml file contains 1 news report.

-Your application needs to download all of the zip files, extract out the xml files, and publish the content of each xml file to a redis list called “NEWS_XML”.
+The software download all of the zip files, extract out the xml files, and publish the content of each xml file to a redis list called “NEWS_XML”.

-Make the application idempotent.
-We want to be able to run it multiple times but not get duplicate data in the redis list.
+It is possible to run multiple times without duplicate data in the redis list.

 ### Solution